Properness criteria for families of coherent analytic sheaves: Degree functions and stability

 A collection of degree functions $(\deg_d,...,\deg_{d'})$ in dimensions $d$ to $d'$ on $X$ will be called a {\em $(d,d')$-degree system} and similarly for weak or strong degree functions. \end{Def}

 Note that for any weak degree function $\deg_p$ in dimension $p$ on $X$ one has $\deg_p(F)>0$ if $F$ is $p$-dimensional, and $\deg_p(F)=0$ if $F\in\Coh_{p-1}(X)$.

-Strong degree functions appear naturally if $X$ is endowed with differential forms $\omega_{p}$ of degree $2p$ which are $\d$-closed and such that their $(p,p)$-component $\omega_p^{p,p}$ are strictly positive in Lelong's sense; cf. \cite[III.2.4, IV.10.6]{BM}.
-In this case for $F\in \Coh(X)$ one defines $\deg_p(\cF):=\int_{\tau_p(\cF)}\omega_p$, where the integral is computed on a semianalytic representative of $\tau_p(\cF)$, cf. \cite{BlHe69}, \cite{DoPo77}, \cite[Thm.
-7.22]{AG}, \cite[8.4]{Gor81},\cite{Her66}.
+Strong degree functions appear naturally if $X$ is endowed with differential forms $\omega_{p}$ of degree $2p$ which are $\d$-closed and such that their $(p,p)$-components $\omega_p^{p,p}$ are strictly positive in Lelong's sense; cf. \cite[III.2.4, IV.10.6]{BarletMagnusson}.
+In this case for $F\in \Coh(X)$ one defines $\deg_p(F):=\int_{\tau_p(F)}\omega_p$, where $\tau(F)$ is the homological Todd class of $\cF$ and the integral is computed on a semianalytic representative of $\tau_p(F)$, cf. \cite[Section 2]{TomaLimitareaI}, \cite{BlHe69}, \cite{DoPo77}, \cite[Thm.
+7.22]{AG}, \cite[8.4]{Gor81}, \cite{Her66}.
 These functions satisfy condition (2) of Definition \ref{def:degrees} since they are constant on connected components of the corresponding cycle spaces and since no analytic space can have an infinite number of irreducible components accumulating at a point.
 When $(X,\omega)$ is a K\"ahler space, cf. \cite[II.1.2]{Var89}, we obtain such $2p$-forms as $p$-powers of the K\"ahler form $\omega$.
 When $(X, \cO_X(1))$ is a projective variety endowed with an ample line bundle, by taking $\omega$ a strictly positive curvature form of $\cO_X(1)$, we recover the coefficient of the Hilbert polynomial of $F$ in degree $p$ as

-However even on projective manifolds one is naturally led to consider degree functions which are not associated to an ample polarization, cf. \cite{GT17}, \cite{GRT1}, \cite{GRTsurvey}, \cite{CampanaPaun}.
+However even on projective manifolds one is naturally led to consider degree functions which are not associated to an ample polarization, cf. \cite{GrebToma}, \cite{GRT1}, \cite{GRTsurvey}, \cite{CampanaPaun}, \cite{GKP-Movable}.